Jonic/Prioritise/README.md

 Once you've got everything with npm, try running `grunt`.
 That should prepare any front-end scripts that need to be compiled, and start a Node server at localhost:3000

 If you get stuck then shout at me on Twitter, where I'm to be found as @Jonic

+## What's left to be done

+You might notice that it's entirely lacking in design.
+I should get on with that.